Vonage/vbc-developer/getting-started/authentication.md

 ## Supported Grant Types

-Vonage Business Cloud supports the following grant types for generating access tokens.
+Vonage Business Communications supports the following grant types for generating access tokens.

 * [Authorization Code](https://oauth.net/2/grant-types/authorization-code/) - The Authorization Code grant type is used by confidential and public clients to exchange an authorization code for an access token.
 After the user returns to the client via the redirect URL, the application will get the authorization code from the URL and use it to request an access token.
 * [Password Grant](https://oauth.net/2/grant-types/password) - The Password grant type is a way to exchange a user's credentials for an access token.